Source Company – Reconciling Cash Drawers and the Vault

 Step 4: Finish and Check-in

 When all transactions are cleared, click the Finish button in the bottom right corner.
-If you're reconciling a cash drawer, you're ready to check-in the cash drawer (see below) or can continue if you shift isn't over yet.
-If you're reconciling the vault, this window will pop up, asking if you'd like to transfer any money to the bank or unassigned yourself from the vault.
+If you're reconciling a cash drawer, you're ready to check-in the cash drawer (see below) or can continue if your shift isn't over yet.
+If you're reconciling the vault, this window will pop up, asking if you'd like to transfer any money to the bank or unassign yourself from the vault.
 You can click one, both, or neither.

 If you check Transfer to Bank, this window will pop up.
 Enter the cash and non-cash amount you want to transfer, and click Save.

 Checking "Unassign Myself" will automatically remove you from responsibility over the vault.
 If you don't check this option, you'll have to unassign yourself manually.